|September 9th, 2011 11:49 pm - Administrative duties|

 And finally, if you would like to be on my "obsessing over diversity, privilege and appropriation re: my original characters as an excuse to not actually write anything in their universes" filter, first post to go up soon entitled "wow I have a lot of trans* characters", please click here:

-Open to: All, detailed results viewable to: Just the Poll Creator, participants: 38
+Open to: Registered Users, detailed results viewable to: Just the Poll Creator, participants: 38

 I would like to be on the original fiction filter: